25 CONTENT FORMATS TO FILL YOUR MARKETING CALENDAR IN 2022

 14. Motion branding

 To spice up your company’s visual identity, consider motion branding.
-Why stick to stationary images when you can bring your brand to life through exciting visuals and cutting-edge motion footage?
+Why stick to static images when you can bring your brand to life through exciting visuals and cutting-edge motion footage?
 No longer just for video, motion branding now also plays its part in web design and user experience.
 For an example of how motion branding can bring your company’s visual identity to life, check out Nucco’s work with UK Research and Innovation.
 We created a suite of customisable assets that they could use to inject some creativity into their informative videos, along with a guide on how to use these assets.

 15. Social media campaigns

-They also serve as lead magnets and gated offers: visitors to your website can download your whitepaper in exchange for opting in to your mailing list.
+They also serve as lead magnets and gated offers.
+Visitors to your website can download your whitepaper in exchange for opting in to your mailing list.
 This way, you have an overview of potential warm leads that you could convert into clients.

 18. Collaborations and guest posts